Do cars record data when there’s an accident?

 In a crash in which both drivers have different versions of the story, an event data recorder (EDR) can provide valuable information to help determine what really happened.
-EDRs are electronic devices that record data about a vehicle's movement and the actions of its driver preceding crash.
-The EDR records data from a vehicle's reliable (legally resilient) sensor technology in the moments leading up to a crash.

-EDRs are typically located in the car's airbag control module.
 Unlike a black box in an airplane, the EDR records a set amount of data, typically between five seconds before the crash and a short time after, depending on the make and model of the vehicle.
 With such defined data sets, accidents can be examined in an objective and standardized way for forensic purposes.

 Specifically, the following data can be retrieved: